What type of sod do I need for my project?

 How do I return empty pallets?

-Pallets can be returned for a refund to either Reimer Soils (200 Warman Road) or our farm.
-If returned to Reimer Soils, we ask that you let Reimer Soils office know you dropped them off, and then call us.
-Reimer Soils does not distribute the refund, Lach Sod Farms does.
+Pallets can be returned for a refund to either Reimer Soils (200 Warman Road), Shelmerdine Garden Center (7800 Roblin Boulevard), or our farm.
+If returned to Reimer Soils or Shelmerdine Garden Center, we ask that you call us once you dropped the pallets off at the designated location (look for pallets and/or signage).
+Reimer Soils & Shelmerdine Garden Center do not distribute the refund, Lach Sod Farms does.
 Pallets that are not in fair condition, or are damaged beyond repair will not warrant a refund.
 We do not pick-up empty pallets.
 Pallets are to be returned only during business hours.

 How do I fertilize my freshly laid sod or established sod?